eecs280staff/tutorials/docs/setup_vscode_macos.md

     [![Install Extension](https://img.shields.io/badge/Visual%20Studio%20Code-007ACC)](vscode:extension/kyukibug.eecs280-setup)

-4. Press `Cmd+Shift+P` and type "Tasks: Run Task"
+4. Press `Cmd+Shift+P` to open the command palette
-5. Select "EECS 280: Verify Setup"
+5. Type and select "EECS 280: Verify Setup"
 6. Follow any prompts in the terminal.

 If the script finds issues, it will explain each one and offer to fix it.